Is wearing a mask a moral obligation or a mark of conformism?

 The mask functions as a reasonably good form of social harm reduction

 I don’t know if what “society is currently configured around” is a good moral argument.
 Society was once configured around slavery.
 Would that mean - at the time - that one should have simply accepted that?
 I guess not.
 And so, are we left with weighing personal discomfort (bad!) against risk of causing “discomfort” to others (evil!)?
 How are we to judge, publicly, which is “the lesser evil”?
 After all, both are largely subjective.
 Suppose that wearing a mask causes me unbelievable agony, physical and mental - should I then stand on a sound moral ground to refuse putting it on?
-Worse: living, almost innately and nearly constantly, involves both discomfort and risk to others.
+Worse: living (let alone creating lives), almost innately and nearly constantly, involves both discomfort and risk to others.
 Everyday I find some discomfort in my life, and by interacting, however slightly, with other people I’m somehow putting them at risk - potentially causing them discomfort, or even worse.
 Should I then kill myself?

 “Society is currently configured around,” is a descriptive statement, not a prescriptive one….